 First approved by the U.S. Food & Drug Administration (FDA) in 2000, Mirena is a small, t-shaped device that works by releasing a low dose of levonorgestrel (a so-called ‘third generation’ synthetic progestin) directly into the uterus.
 Like other similar contraceptive devices, the levonorgestrel contained in Mirena is designed to prevent pregnancy by thinning the line of the uterus, thereby blocking sperm from reaching and fertilizing the egg, and by thickening the cervical mucus to prevent sperm from entering the womb.
 Mirena is typically recommended to women who have had at least one child, and can remain in place for up to five years.
 In 2009, the device was approved to control heavy menstrual bleeding in women who prefer IUDs as their method of birth control, the first time the FDA has ever approved such a device for this purpose.

 Mirena Side Effects

-Despite its considerable effectiveness as a contraceptive device, Mirena has recently been linked to a number of serious side effects, which have been found to include:
+Despite its considerable effectiveness as a contraceptive device, Mirena may have the potential to cause the following serious side effects:

 - Device migration